Pain and Pain Symptom Management for Michigan Nurses

 Pharmacologic Interventions

-Pharmacologic interventions can be broadly categorized as primary analgesic medications and adjuvant (co-analgesic, or “helper”) medications.
+Pharmacologic interventions can be broadly categorized as primary analgesic medications and adjuvant (coanalgesic, or “helper”) medications.
 Analgesics include nonopioid analgesics and opioid analgesics.
-Nonopioids include acetaminophen and nonsteroidal anti-inflammatory drugs used to treat mild pain and also to serve as adjuvant medication for relief of moderate to severe pain.
+Nonopioids are non-narcotic analgesics used to treat mild pain and also to serve as adjuvant medication for relief of moderate to severe pain.
+They include acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs); many are available over the counter, while some are available by prescription only.
 Opioids are narcotics used for moderate to severe pain.
+Cannabinoids are a unique class of drugs that may be used for pain and do not fit into these categories.

 OPIOID ANALGESICS